 Connecticut also has a very high OPEB liability.
-As reported in the fiscal 2018 financial statements, the net OPEB liability is \$20.59 billion, including a \$3.5 billion Teachers' OPEB liability as of the June 30 2017 measurement date.
+As reported under GASB 75 reporting standards in the fiscal 2018 financial statements, the net OPEB liability is \$20.59 billion, including a \$3.5 billion Teachers' OPEB liability as of the June 30 2017 measurement date.
+Adjusted for a common discount rate, we calculate the liability as a slightly lower \$19.87 billion.
 Employees have been required to make contributions to prefund OPEB benefits since 2011, and the state is now making matching contributions, which total about \$120 million in fiscal 2019.